I help adults with ADHD create kickass systems so they can increase productivity, tap into positive qualities of ADHD and feel good about themselves.

 Before leaving the office you pre plan your next day at work so that you no longer start your day on 10 things at the same time as they all seem priority to your ADHD brain.

-Having a system in your calendar that actually works so well with the biology of your unique brain wiring that missing appointments or being late is a thing of the past... and it feels soooo good!
+Having a system in your calendar that missing appointments and being late is a thing of the past... it feels soooo good!

 Having a strategy to keep in check your attention while participating in one of those important but boring meetings - you realize you are not stressed anymore, instead you now know how to free your mental energy when needed.